 Railroad workers can encounter lead in various aspects of their jobs.
 For instance, lead paint, although now outlawed, still exists on many bridges, structures, and equipment used in the railway industry.
 Welders also may encounter poisonous lead when they weld together metal locomotive or train car parts.

 Any disturbances to or removal of lead paint can cause lead particles to become airborne and rub off on the hands of workers.
 When this situation occurs, workers can breathe in and ingest lead, as well as transfer lead dust from their hands to their mouths by smoking, eating, or drinking.
 The smaller the lead particles are, the easier it is for workers to absorb it into their lungs and bloodstream.

-Even worse, when railroad workers get lead dust on their hands, equipment, and clothes, they can bring it home and put their family at risk.
+Even worse, when railroad workers get lead dust on their hands, equipment, and clothes, they can bring it home and put their families at risk.
 If workers do not shower and remove all clothing and tools before going home, they especially place children and pregnant women at risk.
 As a result, taking significant precautions to avoid passing the lead exposure on to others is highly advisable.

 What Are Some Of The Health Risks of Lead Exposure?

 In the short-term, railroad lead exposure can cause flu-like symptoms, including stomach cramps, fatigue, headache, and muscle or joint pain.
 If workers can identify and eliminate lead exposure, these effects may be reversible.